-Diplomates receiving a postgraduate diploma wear a stole over the costume appropriate to the diplomate's degree.
+Diplomates receiving a graduate or postgraduate diploma wear a stole over the costume appropriate to the diplomate's degree.
 If the diplomate is not a graduate, the stole is worn over a black gown.

 Disciplines are identified by the colour of the hood lining.
 The masters hood is dark green, rather than black.
 Unitec’s hoods have the distinctive raparapa on the V-band.